AdobeDocs/experience-manager-cloud-service.en/help/assets/content-fragments/graphql-authentication-content-fragments.md

 >
 >* The Access Token generated through the JWT token is only available for 24 hours after it was generated, This is why it must be fetched again and again using the Service Credentials.
 >
->* Calls made using these Access Tokens are processed on the AEM instance with a single [Tech Service Account](#tech-service-account-service-credentials).
+>* Calls made using these Access Tokens are processed on the AEM instance with a single [Technical Account User](#tech-service-account-service-credentials).

 ### Creating Service Credentials using a JSON Web Token {#creating-service-credentials-json-web-token}